 Above: A cross section of the remodel.
 Image via Studio Four.

-Above: A plan of the first floor shows the kitchen addition, the courtyard off the living room, and the master suit discreetly sectioned off at the front of the house.
+Above: A plan of the first floor shows the kitchen addition, the courtyard off the living room, and the master suite discreetly sectioned off at the front of the house.
 Image via Studio Four.

 Above: The new second floor has two children's bedrooms and a shared bath.
 Image via Studio Four.